-An effective positioning strategy considers the strengths and weaknesses of your property (aka product benefits), the needs of the customers, target market and the position of the other sellers – you need to do basic market research.
+An effective positioning strategy considers the strengths and weaknesses of your property (aka product benefits), the needs of customers, target market and positioning of other sellers – to achieve proper results you need to doa basic market research.

-If not, your price will be over or under priced with the new conditions even if you have a home evaluation that was done recently by a professional that shows a different price.
+If you overlook these factors, your property will inevitably be over or underpriced with the new conditions even if you have a home evaluation updated by a professional that shows a different price.

-The home evaluation proposes a listing price at specific conditions within a specific moment in time.
-The positioning strategy helps adjust the home evaluation price, in real time, as the market conditions change so you can keep your listing as competitive as you want to.
+The home evaluation proposes a listing price at specific conditions within a specific date in time.
+An effective positioning strategy helps adjust your home evaluation price, in real time.
+Even if market conditions change, you’ll keep your listing as competitive as it needs to be.

-A home evaluation rapport done 7 days ago is suggesting to list your property at 300,000$.
-A week after, you are putting your property up for sale.
-A day later, a similar property at a similar price and conditions goes on sale.
+A home evaluation report done 7 days ago is suggesting to list your property for 300,000$.
+The following week, you put your property up for sale.
+A day later, a similar property at a similar price and conditions goes for sale.
 This situation most likely won’t change much in your selling price.

-But, what if there are 4 more similar properties that go on sale.
-Half of them are listed under 300,000$ and half over.
-In this specific scenario, this will have an impact on your selling price negatively for sure.
-A lower price for sale can represent a buyer in financial difficulty, a divorce or any other reasons that makes the seller want to sell their property faster.
+But, what if there were 4 more similar properties that did go on sale.
+Half of them listing under 300,000$ and the other half over.
+In this specific scenario, this will have a negative impact on your selling price.
+Compared to the market, a lower listing price may represent a buyer in financial difficulty, a divorce or any other reason that makes a seller want to sell his/her property faster.

-As you can see, the fair market value can change if the market conditions change.
+As you can see, the fair market value will change if the market conditions change.
 Not adjusting to strong stimulus is a major error.
-Here is why; the Positioning strategy also said that if you are asking a higher price than your comparable competitor, then you will sell near the lowest price but at later date.
+Here is why; the Positioning strategy also implies that if you are asking a higher price than your comparable competitors, you will inevitably sell your listing near the lowest price, but at a later date.

-Let’s say all 5 condos have comparable characteristics such same number of bedroom, similar living space, etc. If so, what is the condo that is most likely going to sell first?
+Let’s say all 5 condos have comparable characteristics such the same number of bedrooms, similar living spaces, etc. If so, what is the condo that is most likely going to sell first?
 Rule of thumb, the seller with the lowest price is usually the most motivated.
-If all condos are equivalent, buyers would prefer to negotiate with the lowest price first.
-So the answer would be condo #1 at 280,000$.
-Which becomes the new comparable.
+If all condos are equivalent, buyers would prefer to negotiate with the lowest price first in this case: condo #1 for 280,000$, which becomes the new comparable.

 Then the condo #2 would be the most likely to sell next.
-Since the condo #1 was sold at 280,000$.
-With a quick search, buyer #2 will see the last comparable sold is condo #1.
+Since condo #1 was sold for 280,000$.
+With a quick search, buyer #2 will see that the last comparable sold is condo #1.
 This buyer will most likely try to negotiate a price as close to 280,000$ as possible since all units are similar.
-So let’s say condo #2 is sold at 282,000$.
+In this case, let’s say condo #2 is sold for 282,000$.

-Now there are two comparable sold one at 280,000$ and the other 282,000$.
+Now there are two comparable.
+One sold for 280,000$ and the other for 282,000$.
 The more units sold around that price, the more the new fair market value will be adjusted to around 280,000$.
-Then the higher prices are less and less justifiable!
+Then the higher prices are less and less justifiable for potential buyers!

-So now you are third in line to sell, but the new average fair market seems to be 281,000$ (which is average price between 280,000$ and 282,000$) and you are asking about 19,000$ more.
+So now you are third in line to sell, but the new average fair market seems to be 281,000$ (which is the average price between 280,000$ and 282,000$) and you are asking about 19,000$ more.
 How can you justify that spread for buyer #3?
-You cannot!
-Unless the buyer and his realtor live under a rock.
-They will do a comparable search and see quickly their two units sold with similar conditions at a much lower price.
-There is no way that the realtor can justify your price to his or her buyer.
+You cannot, a potential buyer and his realtor will do a comparable search and quickly see that there were two units sold with similar conditions at a much lower price.
+There is no way that a realtor can justify your price to his or her buyer.

-Then, let’s say a buyer offer you 285,000$ which you refuse.
-What do you think he will do?
-Buyer #3 will most likely try to negotiate with condo #4 then #5 since they have similar options.
-Condo #4 doesn’t want to drop their price either.
-But Condo #5 takes the offer because his realtor shows him the two comparable sold at 280,000$ and 282,000$.
+Let’s say a buyer offers you 285,000$ and you decide to decline the offer.
+Chances are, buyer #3 will most likely try to negotiate with condo #4 then #5 since they have similar options.
+The owners of Condo #4 don’t want to drop their price either.
+But, Condo #5 takes the offer because his realtor shows him the two comparable sold at 280,000$ and 282,000$.

-If there are no more important shift in the fair market value, the new price for this type of property is between 280,000$ and 285,000$.
-Sellers that don’t understand this concept will wait until the next important change in the market which can be good or bad, but one thing is for sure, it might take a very long time
+If there is no more important shift in the fair market value, the new price for this type of property would now be between 280,000$ and 285,000$.
+Sellers that don’t understand this concept will wait until the next important change in the market which can be good or bad, but one thing is for sure, it might take a very long time.

-Can you see even if you don’t want to lower your price, the market will force to you accept a lower price by comparison?
+You must understand that even if you don’t want to lower your price, the market will force you to accept a lower price offer by comparison.
 Buyers, in average, are not stupid.
-They won’t throw their money away that easily.
+They won’t throw their money away and neither should you.

-That is why positioning strategy is very powerful and important.
-But, you need to truly understand all the aspects of the market conditions to apply this strategy efficiently.
+That is why the positioning strategy is a very important and powerful tool to master.
+But, you need to truly understand all aspects of the market conditions to apply this strategy efficiently.

-To sum up, you can sell now at the right price.
+To sum up, you want to sell now for the right price.
 Don’t waste your time and do it right from the start!

-Note: if you know the number of similar properties that are competing with you, and you know the number of sale going through each month, you can predict when the unit will be sold.
-That information is free and available on the net if you know where to look!
+Note: if you know the number of similar properties that are competing with you, and you know the number of sales going through each month, you can predict when the unit will be sold.
+That information is free and available on the net if you know where to look for it!